Cghlewis/data-mgmt-ed-research-book/_book/06-documentation.md

 |Strategic Data Project| Example style guide ^[https://hwpi.harvard.edu/files/sdp/files/sdp-toolkit-coding-style-guide.pdf]|

-## Project Level
+## Project level

 Project-level documentation is where all descriptive information about your project is contained, as well as any planning decisions and process documentation specifically related to your project.
 Again, while most of these documents are created in the documentation phase, some documents such as the data management plan (started before your project is funded), checklists and meeting notes (started during the planning phase), or a participant flow diagram (started after data is collected) will begin at other points throughout the cycle.

-### Data Management Plan
+### Data management plan

-This is the first project-level document that will be created in your research project life cycle.
-See Chapter \@ref(dmp) to review details about this document.
-The only other note to mention here is that your DMP can continue to be modified throughout your entire study.
+As discussed in Chapter \@ref(dmp), if your project is federally funded it is likely that a data management plan was required.
+This project-level document is created in the DMP phase, long before a project begins.
+However, your DMP can continue to be modified throughout your entire study.
 If any major changes are made, it may be helpful to reach out to your program officer to keep them in the loop as well.

 ### Checklists and meeting notes

 Checklists, as discussed in Chapter \@ref(plan), are documents that are created (or copied from existing sources) and reviewed during the planning phase.
-Using checklists allows your team to build a cohesive understanding for how data will be managed throughout your entire project.
-While reviewing checklists, meeting notes should be to document what decisions are made, who made them, and why.
-Even beyond the planning phase though, all meeting decisions and discussions should be documented in a meeting notes document.
+Using checklists facilitates discussion and allows your team to build a cohesive understanding for how data will be managed throughout your entire project.
+As you work through the checklists, all decisions made should be documented in meeting notes.
+After the planning phase is complete, decisions should be formally documented in applicable team, project, data, or variable-level documents (e.g. research protocol, SOPs, style guide, or roles and responsibilities documents).
+Even beyond the planning phase though, all meeting decisions and discussions should continue to be documented in meeting notes and used to update formal documentation as needed.

 ### Roles and responsibilities document

 Using the checklists reviewed during the planning phase, your team should begin assigning roles and responsibilities for your project.
 In the planning and documentation phase, those designations should be formally documented and shared with the team.
-In Chapter \@ref(#roles) we reviewed ways to structure this document.
+In Chapter \@ref(roles) we reviewed ways to structure this document.
 Once this document is created, make sure to store it in a central location for easy referral and update the document as needed.

 **Templates and Resources**